froulet/docker-newsboat/README.md

 Use newsboat :
 ```
-docker run -it --rm -v <path to your newsboat config folder>:/root/.newsboat newsboat
+docker run -it --rm -v <path to your newsboat config folder>:/root/.newsboat froulet/docker-newsboat
 ```

 ## Get help